For our review of the 2014 event read here. Otherwise read on to find out what we thought of the 2013 one.

-We caught an early morning ferry so had time spare to walk a stretch of the Tennyson Trail.
+We caught an early morning ferry to the Isle of Wight so had time spare to walk a stretch of the Tennyson Trail.
 It was a gentle uphill walk, along a broad trail over West High Down to The Needles.
 Newly arrived swifts swooped along the trail, and with the gorse bushes smelling of coconut (suntan lotion) it really felt like summer had arrived.

 The walk ended at a viewpoint over the white cliffs out to The Needles.
 A coastguard helicopter was practising below us, adding a touch of excitement to the otherwise serene spot.